The light below,

 its soul when darkness falls.
 Evacuees,

-that zooming in on my aunt's bureau, my mind's eye
+in my mind's eye, on my aunt's bureau,

-and two-way radio - all trappings of the spy.
+and all the many trappings of the spy.

 The moon petals the sea.
 Rose petals the sea.
 Stone sea.
 Stone petals.
 Rose petals of stone.
 Stone rising before me.
 Sea moves.
 How moves...